aarong/feedme-client/README.md

   There was a problem with one or more of the supplied arguments.

+- `err.message === "DESTROYED: ..."`

+  The client instance has been destroyed.

+##### client.destroy()

+Destroys the client instance and all feed objects so that they may be safely disposed of.
+Returns nothing.

+The client instance may emit one or more previously-deferred events, execute a previously-deferred callback, or settle a previously-deferred promise subsequent to destruction, but it will not queue any further invocations on the application.

+Destroying the client instance detaches library event handlers from the transport, but it does not detach application event handlers from the library.

+Errors thrown:

+- `err.message === "INVALID_STATE: ..."`

+  The client is not disconnected.

+- `err.message === "DESTROYED: ..."`

+  The client instance has already been destroyed.

+##### client.destroyed()

+Returns a `boolean` indicating whether the client has been destroyed.

+Errors thrown: None

 #### Client Events

 Library methods may cause certain events to be emitted synchronously, so the